<function>

 1.400 ns (0 allocations: 0 bytes)

-Other operations that involve array creation include array comprehensions and broadcasting.
-Remarkably, broadcasting even involves memory allocation when intermediate results are computed internally, but not explicitly returned.
-This specific case is demonstrated in "Broadcasting 2" below.
+Array comprehensions and broadcasting are other operations that lead to array creation.
+Notably, broadcasting triggers memory allocation when intermediate results are generated internally, even if they aren't explicitly returned.
+This specific case is demonstrated in the tab "Broadcasting 2" below.

 foo() = [a for a in 1:3]